 Group Affiliation: The Gods of Mesopotamia, possible member of an unnamed cabal of underworld gods

 Base of Operations: Allatum, formerly Mount Saphon (modern Jabal al-Aqra) in Hattia (now part of modern Turkey), formerly Nippur, Sumeria (now part of modern Iraq),

 First Appearance: (historical) “Pantheons of the Megaverse” by C.J.
 Carella, (modern) Wolverine II #11

 History: Hadad is a member of an other-dimensional race of beings known as the Anunnaki, who were worshipped as gods by the Ancient Sumerians and Babylonians, and considered the oldest race of gods known on Earth with the possible exception of the Egyptian Gods.
 Hadad was the son of Anu, ruler of the Mesopotamian Gods, and Asherah, the mother of the gods.
 He was one of four gods of storm who along with his brothers Enlil, Ninurta and Martu represented the four cardinal points of Earth and controlled the weather with the center of worship at Ur, now part of modern Iraq.

 During the early Sumerian Empire, Hadad and his fellow gods once lived on Earth among mortals

 with Anu as one of the original kings of Ancient Sumer.
 However, Anu was

-overthrown by Enlil, the god of storm, as ruler of the gods of Sumeria.
-Anu
+overthrown as ruler by Enlil, the god of storm.
+Anu departed Earth for

 father of the gods.
 During his rule, Enlil acquired the name, Dagon, possibly in